GrammaTech/ddisasm/README.md

  first, then it calls souffle and finally reads the results from the analysis and prints the assembler code.

+## Dependencies

+- The project is prepared to be built with GTScons and has to be located in the grammatech trunk directory.

+- The analysis depends on souffle being installed, in particular the 64 bits version at https://github.com/cfallin/souffle.git

+- The pretty printer is (for now) written in prolog.
+It requires some prolog environment to be installed (preferably SWI-prolog).

 ## Building souffle_disasm

-The project is prepared to be built with GTScons and has to be located in the trunk directory.
-Then it can be built by executing:

-`/code/trunk/datalog_disasm/build`
+`/trunk/datalog_disasm/build`

 ## Running the analysis